xoors/design-guide/README.md

 ## Performance Best Practices

-In order to develop a high performance web application, there are some best practices to follow.
+In order to develop a high performance web application and hybrid mobile app, there are some best practices to follow.

 + Choose JavaScript and CSS framework which have been optimized and tested to work well across devices.
 For e.g. [Bootstrap](http://getbootstrap.com/) is a popular CSS framework for developing responsive web design.
 + Optimize all UI artifacts, e.g. reduce image size.
 Reduce image quality to the optimum quality as needed to display to the users.